-In this study, we conducted a glasshouse experiment with potted Fagus sylvatica saplings with the main objective of quantifying potential isotopic offsets between plant and source water and elucidate which soil properties and plant physiological variables affecting them.
-Based on the results of previous research, we specifically addressed the following research questions (i) is the isotopic offset observed in the field between F. sylvatica and its sources (Barbeta et al., 2018) reproducible under controlled conditions? (ii) is there fractionation in both hydrogen and oxygen isotopes during root water uptake and (iii) what is the role of soil texture, water content and plant physiology in determining this potential isotopic offset?
-With this aim, a controlled experiment with potted plants offers the advantage that there is no possible missing water source (only pot soil water).
-In the field, the total extension of the root system may be unknown, and thus, it cannot be ruled out that apparent isotopic offsets are due to missing to sample a water source (Bowling et al., 2017).
-In addition, the application of different treatments allows for the identification and quantification of the effects of soil conditions and plant physiology on the differences between source and plant water.
-The experimental design of the study presented here builds up on the hypothesis formulated by previous studies (Zhao et al., 2016; Martín-Gómez et al., 2017; Vargas et al., 2017; Barbeta et al., 2018) and more importantly, expands the range of conditions tested to date.
-We chose as study species the broadleaved deciduous tree F. sylvatica, object of study of plant water source studies and of great importance for European forestry and ecosystems.
+Here, we conducted a glasshouse experiment with potted Fagus sylvatica L. saplings to quantify potential isotopic offsets between plant and source water and to elucidate how these vary with water availability, soil properties and plant physiological performance.
+Our experimental design builds up on the hypothesis formulated by previous studies (Zhao et al., 2016; Martín-Gómez et al., 2017; Vargas et al., 2017; Barbeta et al., 2018) and more importantly, expands the range of soil water availabilities tested to date.
+Specifically, we addressed the following research questions (i) is the isotopic offset observed in the field between F. sylvatica and its sources (Barbeta et al., 2018) reproducible under controlled conditions? and (ii) what is the role of soil texture, water content and plant physiology in determining potential isotopic offsets?
+In the field, the total extension of the root system may be unknown, and thus, it cannot be ruled out that apparent isotopic offsets are due to missing to sample a water source (Bowling et al., 2017), in contrast in potted plants there is no possible missing water source.
+In addition, the application of different treatments allows for the identification and quantification of the effects of plant physiology and soil texture and water content on potential isotopic offsets. .

 Material and Methods